 I fell into it, really.
 It was nothing I aspired to.
-It was almost like an art project that became something else—I started playing music when Dan Graham, the artist, asked me to start an all-girl band with these two other girls for a performance piece of his.
+It was almost like an art project that became something else—I started playing music when the artist Dan Graham asked me to start an all-girl band with these two other girls for a performance piece of his.
 I was writing [a lot] at the time.
-No wave bands were playing downtown, and it was anarchistic, free music–being around those bands, I felt like I could do this.
+No-wave bands were playing downtown—it was anarchistic, free music.
+Being around those bands, I felt like, I could do this.

 Musicians sometimes talk about performance as a way to be more real or to try on other identities–I am wondering how performance allows you to be your real self and how it allows you to be “fake.”

 Sometimes performing, if all the aspects are going well, allows you to be in the moment—you lose a certain self-consciousness; you are not really aware of yourself or your body in a way that is separate from the music.
 It’s a visceral experience and a physical experience—you feel in the moment, and it’s a really great feeling.
 Whatever ambition you have, you don’t really think about it much.
 Sometimes I am aware that certain moves are considered—like, people like it if you are very assertive onstage, if you lead the audience, so to speak.
 That is part of the whole rock-star posturing.
 [With Body/Head] I have shied away from that a little bit.